Accessibility for all: Helping people connect with who and what matters most

-She was diagnosed as an Asia A Complete C-5/6 Quadriplegic/Tetraplegia and was numb from her chest downward.
+She was diagnosed as an Asia A Complete C-5/6 Quadriplegic/Tetraplegia and was paralyzed from her chest downward.
 This was the most severe classification and we were absolutely in shock and disbelief that she was never expected to walk again.

 The good news is that God saved her life, her brain and her breathing.
-Without a tracheostomy, Lauren could look forward to a slightly better quality of life – at least her breathing was not compromised.
+Without a tracheostomy, Lauren could look forward to a slightly better quality of life – at least her breathing was not fully compromised.

 Rebuilding the complex neurological highway is no easy task.
-However, we have learned that nerves can indeed grow around and through a damaged spinal cord.
+However we have learned that nerves can indeed grow around and through a damaged spinal cord.
 Lauren is proof of that having reignited sensation and voluntary movement in some of the paralyzed parts of her body.
 She is a dedicated to recovery and has staved off infections, pressure sores and other SCI complications due to her commitment to be a as healthy as possible.

 In a nut shell – NO PROCESSED FOODS allowed and NO PHARMACEUTICAL nerve blockers like Neurontin, Gabapentin, Tizanidine, Lyrica etc. She allows her spasticity to be alive & well!
 It however is often kept in check from the fatigue of her rigorous exercise program.

 Lauren has taken a stand and spoken publicly about her injury in hopes of educating others and minimizing these types of dive accidents.
 She even has a YouTube posted to deliver this message more globally.